⚠️ This post links to an external website. ⚠️

 One thing I’ve always hated about working with Phoenix is the fact that I have to use strings to reference web request parameters in controllers.
 To any other developer, this might sound silly or even insane, but to my OCD-riddled brain, this is pure agony:

-map in controllers.
-After some input from other Elixir developers, and major security improvements, I published it as a package on Hex, calledBetterParams
+paramsmap in controllers.
+After some input from other Elixir developers, and major security improvements, I published it as a package on Hex, calledBetterParams, allowing you to do this:Implementation uses

 continue reading on shyr.io